XelaNotPu/SYSTEM11_MiSTer/README.md

   selects the correct GPU type for them via their MRAs, fixing the corrupt graphics those versions showed.
 The primary TES2-VER.D (and TES3-VER.D) were always correct.
-- **Accurate cabinet inputs**: both physical DIP switches are exposed with MAME's exact names — "DIP1 (Test)" enters each game's service menu, "DIP2 (Freeze)" freezes — and the cabinet Service button is now mappable (OSD → Define buttons), so service menus are fully operable.
+- **Accurate cabinet inputs**: both physical DIP switches are exposed with exact names — "DIP1 (Test)" enters each game's service menu, "DIP2 (Freeze)" freezes — and the cabinet Service button is now mappable (OSD → Define buttons), so service menus are fully operable.
 - **Game-appropriate button labels**: every MRA names its buttons for its game